adr1enbe4udou1n/blog/content/posts/14-build-your-kubernetes-cluster-part-5/index.md

 1. Add monitor-01
 2. Prometheus Stack
-3. Grafana
-4. Loki / Promtail
+3. Loki / Promtail
+4. Grafana
+5. Services Monitor & Dashboards

 ## 4th check ✅

 We now have a full monitoring suite !
-Go [next part]({{< ref "/posts/15-build-your-kubernetes-cluster-part-6" >}}) if you want a complete CI suite for apps building.
+Go [next part]({{< ref "/posts/15-build-your-kubernetes-cluster-part-6" >}}) to finally use our cluster with some real apps, including some well known low-code tools !